ALUminaries/Serial-Transceiver/README.md

 # VHDL Serial Transceiver
-This repository contains resources for implementing a serial transceiver (combined transmitter and receiver) for an FPGA using an emulated RS-232 interface over USB.
-It includes a customizable hardware container designed to allow insertion of any given hardware or algorithm into the serial pipeline.
+This repository contains resources for implementing a serial transceiver (combined transmitter and receiver) on an FPGA using UART over USB.
+It includes a customizable hardware container designed to allow the insertion of any given hardware or algorithm into the serial pipeline.

 ### Outline of Functionality
 1. Receiver module listens for incoming serial traffic